jfishe/dotfiles/README.md

 [`dircolors-solarized`] is included as a `git submodule` in `~/.dotfiles/.dircolors-solarized/`, which `~/.dircolors` links to.

-## Miniconda and Vim
+## Conda and Vim

-Install Miniconda before starting Vim.
-[Conda] provides [RPM and Debian Repositories for Miniconda].
-[Universal-ctags] is needed by Gutentags.
+Install [Conda] before starting Vim.
+Depending on licensing preferences, Anaconda, Miniconda or Miniforge will work. `Gutentags` needs [Universal-ctags].

-Vim 9 and ripgrep are not required, but rg is much faster.
-VimwikiSearch will use Rg if installed. `TeXLive` is needed for pandoc.
+Vim 9 and `ripgrep` are not required, but `ripgrep` is much faster.
+`VimwikiSearch` will use `Rg` if installed.
+Pandoc relies on `TeXLive`.

 If the `Documents` folder is not located in `$USERPROFILE/Documents`, the actual location can be obtained from the Windows Registry.